nikkomiu/blog/content/notes/machine-learning/project-checklist/index.md

 Fine-tune your models and combine them into a great solution.

-> **Notes:**
+{{< callout type=note >}}
->
+Remember that at this point:

-> - You will want to use as much data as possible for this step, especially as you move toward the
+- You will want to use as much data as possible for this step, especially as you move toward the end of fine-tuning.
->   end of fine-tuning.
+- As always automate what you can.

-> - As always automate what you can.
+{{</ callout >}}

 1. Fine-tune the hyperparameters using cross-validation:
    - Treat your data transformation choices as hyperparameters, especially when you are not sure